dae-cpp/dae-cpp/README.md

 ### How does it work

 BDF time stepper reduces the original DAE system to a system of nonlinear equations that the solver resolves using iterative [Newton root-finding algorithm](https://en.wikipedia.org/wiki/Newton%27s_method).
 Each Newton iteration a system of linear algebraic equations is solved using Parallel Direct Sparse Solver ([Intel MKL PARDISO](https://software.intel.com/en-us/mkl-developer-reference-c-intel-mkl-pardiso-parallel-direct-sparse-solver-interface)).
-The sparse solver performs 3 steps: reordering and symbolic factorisation of Jacobian matrix, then numerical factorisation, and then back substitution + iterative refinement.
+The sparse solver performs 3 steps: reordering and symbolic factorization of Jacobian matrix, then numerical factorization, and then back substitution + iterative refinement.
 Finally, depending on the convergence rate of the Newton method, variability of the solution and user-defined accuracy, the DAE solver may adjust the time step and initiate a new iteration in time.

 ### The main features of the solver

--   Can resolve DAE systems of 10<sup>8</sup> equations and even more (depending on the machine's RAM).
+-   Can resolve DAE systems of 10<sup>8</sup> equations and even more (depending on the Jacobian matrix sparsity and machine's RAM).
 -   A user can provide analytical Jacobian matrix for better performance or use built-in parallel function provided by the solver to estimate numerical Jacobian.
 -   Utilises all available cores on the machine for better performance (this can be overridden by a user).
 -   Allows a user to adjust most of the parameters related to the solution process in order to achieve better accuracy and performance.
 On the other hand, this is optional.
 Default values should work fine in most cases.
 -   A user can get access to the solution at each time step by overriding Observer function (this is optional).
 -   The library provides a simple [C++ interface](https://github.com/lava/matplotlib-cpp) to Python [matplotlib](https://matplotlib.org/) module for plotting.
--   Easy-to-follow examples (see, for example, [perovskite.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite.cpp) or [robertson.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/robertson/robertson.cpp)) to kick-start the user's project.
+-   Easy-to-follow examples (see, for example, [robertson.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/robertson/robertson.cpp) or [perovskite.cpp](https://github.com/ikorotkin/dae-cpp/blob/master/examples/perovskite/perovskite.cpp)) to kick-start the user's project.

 ## Installation